merenlab/merenlab.org/tutorials/infant-gut/index.md

 * [CONCOCT.txt](files/CONCOCT.txt)
 * [SHARON_et_al.txt](files/SHARON_et_al.txt)

 The first three files are courtesy of Elaina Graham, who used [GroopM](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4183954/) (v0.3.5), [MetaBat](https://peerj.com/articles/1165/) (v0.26.3), and [MaxBin](https://microbiomejournal.biomedcentral.com/articles/10.1186/2049-2618-2-26) (v2.1.1) to bin contigs using BAM files and the contigs FASTA in `01_ANVIO_MERGED_PROFILE`.
+For future references, here are the parameters Elaina used for each approach:

+{% highlight bash %}
+ # GroopM v0.3.5 (followed the general workflow on their manual)
+ $ groopm parse groopm.db contigs.fa [list of bam files]
+ $ groopm core groopm.db -c 1000 -s 10 -b 1000000
+ $ groopm recruit groopm.db -c 500 -s 200
+ $ groopm extract groopm.db contigs.fa

+ # MetaBat v0.26.3 (used jgi_summarize_bam_contig_depths to get a depth file from BAM files).
+ $ metabat -i contigs.fa -a depth.txt -o bin

+ # MaxBin v2.1.1
+ $ run_MaxBin.pl -contig contigs.fa -out maxbin_IGM -abund_list [list of all coverage files in associated format]
+{% endhighlight %}

 [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) results come from the CONCOCT module embedded within anvi'o.
 Finally, I generated Sharon et al. results by BLAST searching sequences in bins identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol)) to our contigs to have matching names.

 You can import any of these files into your profile database, and see how they group contigs.
 For instance, let's import CONCOCT results: